tgozo19/react-native-openalpr/README.md

 #### `zoom`

-The zoon of the camera (Android only).
+The zoom of the camera (Android only).
 Can be :

 0 to 99